 Collaborate yourself!
 Drink water and get some rest; you are in the tropics.
 You are not expected to attend every seminar, every round table and every stimulating program.
 Take a nap, take a walk, take care of yourself.
 Have fun!

-Lodging for extended stays before or after the pre-paid 4 nights is $425.00 per night (up to two people per room, including meals).
-An additional $100 per night will be charged for each child (2 years to 15 years of age) in the room.
+Lodging for extended stays before or after the pre-paid 4 nights is $325.00 (single occupancy/standard accommodations) or $475.00 (double occupancy/standard accommodations) per night, including meals.
+If a child is the third person in the room, the extended stay fee for a child (4 years to 15 years of age) is $200.00 per child per night.
+Additional fees may apply for those requiring rooms other than standard accommodations.
 As with all other hotel arrangements, book your extended stay with Tracie.